Gun laws in New York: Overview

 Permits issued in New York are valid statewide, except in NYC, unless validated by the NYC police commissioner.
 A NYC concealed carry license is valid throughout the state.
 NY Penal Code 400 (6).

-For example, regardless of license, all New York residents with a concealed carry permit must still obtain a New York State Pistol Permit, apply for a purchase document for each handgun purchased, and may possess only those handguns the license holder has registered with the state.

-New York has enacted a red flag law, prohibits teachers from being armed, banned bump stocks, instituted a 30 day waiting period for purchasers who don't pass the background check instantly, and operates a gun buyback program.
+New York has enacted a red flag law, prohibits teachers from being armed, banned bump stocks, instituted a 30-day waiting period for purchasers who don't pass the background check instantly, and operates a gun buyback program.